Bound Brook, New Jersey: Public transportation

-The borough is served by the Bound Brook train station, which offers NJ Transit service on the Raritan Valley Line to Newark Penn Station.
+Train service in the borough is available at the Bound Brook station.
+NJ Transit provides commuter rail service on the Raritan Valley Line to Newark Penn Station.
 The historic station building on the north side of the tracks is located at 350 E. Main Street and was constructed in 1913.
 It is now a restaurant; the other station building on the south side is now privately owned.
 A pedestrian tunnel connects the south and north sides of the tracks.
 There are also Conrail tracks going past the station, used for freight trains to and from Newark.

 NJ Transit offers bus service to and from the Port Authority Bus Terminal in Midtown Manhattan on the 114 and 117 routes, along with local service to Newark on the 65 and 66 routes.

 Somerset County offers DASH, CAT, and SCOOT routes, providing service to destinations including Franklin Township, New Brunswick, Raritan, Manville and Hillsborough Township, as well as Bridgewater Commons and Raritan Valley Community College.